Two key themes emerged from our analysis of Apple’s prior earnings call as well as commentary from competitors and Apple’s supply chain partners.

 "As you know, foreign exchange has been a very significant headwind over the last three-plus years"

-Join our Amenity Viewer Beta Program today to analyze earnings call transcripts that enable you to spot outliers, identify critical insights, and understand key drivers.
+Join our Amenity Beta Program today to analyze earnings call transcripts that enable you to spot outliers, identify critical insights, and understand key drivers.

 Transcript text provided by S&P Global Market Intelligence.
 Copyright ©2018.
 All rights reserved.